worldbank/dkanr/vignettes/getting_started_with_dkanr.md

 ## [1] "Crowdsourced Price Data Collection Pilot"
 ```

-## STEP 3: Access data for a specific resource node
+# STEP 4: Access data for a specific resource node
-Retrieving data file attached your dataset follows a similar logic:
-1. Identify the resource node IDs
-2. Use the resource node IDs to access metadata and URLs
+Data can be dowloaded either as a batch download, or via an API call.

+## Batch download

 ### Retrieve the resource Node IDs